hikeventures/hikeventures.github.io/_posts/best/2014-03-04-best-fleece-jackets.markdown

   - jackets
 layout: post
 ---
-A fleece jacket is a great garment which can be used as a mid-layer to keep you warm while you are active (climbing, hiking, skiing or biking) and here comes our buying guide of the best fleece jackets for men in 2016.
+A fleece jacket can be used as a mid-layer to keep you warm while you are active (climbing, hiking, skiing or biking) and dries rather fast.
+For wet conditions a fleece jacket is a better choice than a down jacket to protect yourself against the cold.

+We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and we always [keep an eye on the market](http://www.hikeventures.com/ISPO-2016-interviews/) for better products which we could possibly take on our trips in the future.
+The links on this site contain affiliate links and the fleece jackets below would be our choice if we were to buy a new fleece jacket.

 ---